-Driving in the rain is dangerous and increases the risk of car accidents on Florida’s roads due to the following six factors:
+Why is driving in the Florida rain so dangerous?Driving in the rain is dangerous and increases the risk of car accidents on Florida’s roads due to the following six factors:

 8 Safety tips for driving in the Florida rainFollow these eight safety tips when driving in the rain to minimize the risk of being involved in a car accident on Florida’s roads:

 - Check your tires.
 Before heading out, make sure that your tires are ready for the rain.
 You need to ensure that your tires have proper tire tread depth and inflation.

 - Reduce your speed.
 Driving through several inches of water at a higher rate of speed increases the risk of hydroplaning.
 To prevent this, you should reduce your speed.
 In fact, under Florida law, drivers are required to drive “at an appropriately reduced speed” when weather or road conditions are bad.

 - Maintain a safe distance between vehicles.
 Since your car has less traction during bad weather, you need to allow more space between your car and the vehicle in front of you.
 This would give you more time to brake and stop in time to avoid a collision.

 - Turn on your headlights.
 When driving in the rain, you should turn on your low beam (dim) headlights so that other motorists can see you.
 In fact, you are legally required to do so.
 Under Section 316.217(b), Florida Statutes, drivers must display headlights when driving during rain, smoke, or fog.

 - Don’t turn on emergency flashers.
 It is both unsafe and illegal to drive in the rain with your hazard lights blinking.

 - Avoid puddles and standing water.
 As mentioned earlier, potholes tend to fill up with rainwater, which is why it’s best to avoid puddles as much as possible.